AnuarTB/graphico/README.md

 # graphico
-My library for stuff related with graphics written in JS
+My implementation of algorithms related to computer graphics in JS.